UoS-EEC/DynamicOFA/README.md

 ## How to use / evaluate Dynamic-OFA Network
 ### Search for optimal sub-networks
-The optimal search process aims at searching for optimal sub-networks on the pareto front from all the sub-networks of OFA model.
+The optimal search process aims at searching for optimal sub-networks on the Pareto front from all the sub-networks of OFA model.

 This code can be used for different mobile and embedded devices.
-For different devices, the accuracy predictor and flop look-up table are the same which are restored in optimal_search/flop&latency/checkpoints repository, however, the specilaized latency look-up lables need to be built based on each device.
+For different devices, the accuracy predictor and flop look-up table are the same which are restored in optimal_search/flop&latency/checkpoints repository, however, the specialized latency look-up tables need to be built based on each device.

-The search can be constrainted either by latency or FLOPs, only with different pre-calculated look-up tables.
-After searching for certain number of sub-networks, please do re-measure the latency and accuracy on your device since predictor and loop-up table is not 100% accurate, and then use re-measured data to build a latency-accuracy scatter plot to find those points on the pareto front.
+The search can be constrained  either by latency or FLOPs, only with different pre-calculated look-up tables.
+After searching for a certain number of sub-networks, please do re-measure the latency and accuracy on your device since the predictor and loop-up table is not 100% accurate, and then use re-measured data to build a latency-accuracy scatter plot to find those points on the Pareto front.
 ### Search
     For latency based search:
         Search without accuracy constraint: python optimal_search/latency/search.py (The latency value is corresponding to evolution_finder.py)